Abdullah21-kamal/Digital-Signal-Processing-Spectrogram-using-STFT/README.md

 CHB-MIT [1] is the source of the EEG records that will be used for this project and found in this
 link:
 https://drive.google.com/drive/folders/129n48qq7R7Y-QE68dciBESN9YCW8PCf1?usp=sharing
+## Project tasks:
+* Pre-processing
+* Spectrogram
+* Plotting
+* Manipulating the data and feeding it to a ML or DL model to be trained without coding errors.
+* Manipulating the data, training model(s), tuning for different hyperparameters, tuning for different spectrogram parameters (f & t resolution, window size, window type) and documenting the different runs.

+* Manipulating the data, training model(s), tuning for different hyperparameters, tuning for different spectrogram parameters (f & t resolution, window size, window type) and documenting the different runs and reporting high metrics (e.g., accuracy).

 # ML, DL Models:
 *   SVM	0.874016
 * 	SVM Kfold	0.841327